DJDanl/cpp-docs.pt-br/docs/standard-library/allocator-class.md

 ### <a name="remarks"></a>Comentários

-As funções de membro retornam o endereço de `val`, no formulário que os ponteiros devem usar para os elementos alocados.
+As funções membro retornam o endereço do *val*, no formulário que os ponteiros devem usar para os elementos alocados.

 ### <a name="example"></a>Exemplo